 It is always best when parents can amicably agree on custody and visitation arrangements.
 However, if this is not possible, the courts will intervene and make this decision based on what will be in the best interests of the child.
 In Nevada, a temporary order will be issued during the divorce proceedings prior to the determination of a permanent custody arrangement.

 Towards this end, Nevada courts may award either sole or joint custody.
 They will factor in the child’s present location, the child’s wishes, their involvement within the community, what school they are attending, etc. They will also consider whether factors such as domestic or sexual abuse are present.

 The custody decision determines both the child’s physical location and the parental responsibilities of both parties.
 These are included within the parenting plan and include decisions related to religious affiliation, education, healthcare, etc. Either parent can request that the parenting plan and custody arrangements be modified at a later date as circumstances change.

-In regard to visitation, the courts will seek to provide reasonable and fair access to the children by both parents provided there are not extenuating factors such as abuse or neglect present.
+In regard to visitation, the courts will seek to provide reasonable and fair access to the children by both parents provided their are not extenuating factors such as abuse or neglect present.
 Additionally, the courts may grant orders requiring visitation for grandparents wishing to see their grandchildren.